AdobeDocs/analytics-platform.en/help/components/audiences/publish.md

 ---
 # Create and publish audiences

-This topic discusses how to create and publish audiences identified in Customer Journey Analytics (CJA) to [Real-time Customer Profile](https://experienceleague.adobe.com/docs/experience-platform/profile/home.html?lang=en) in Adobe Experience Platform for customer targeting and personalization.
+This topic discusses how to create and publish audiences identified in Customer Journey Analytics to [Real-time Customer Profile](https://experienceleague.adobe.com/docs/experience-platform/profile/home.html?lang=en) in Adobe Experience Platform for customer targeting and personalization.

-Read this [overview](/help/components/audiences/audiences-overview.md) to familiarize yourself with the concept of CJA audiences.
+Read this [overview](/help/components/audiences/audiences-overview.md) to familiarize yourself with the concept of Customer Journey Analytics audiences.

 ## Create audience {#create}